Website Page

 Conformance checking

-For example, a common compliance rule in a purchase-to-pay process is that an invoice cannot be approved, unless the corresponding purchase order has been previously approved.
+In the rule-based approach, a common compliance rule in a purchase-to-pay process is that an invoice cannot be approved, unless the corresponding purchase order has been previously approved.
 Another recurrent compliance rule is that if an invoice has been approved by a given employee, the corresponding payment must be triggered by a different employee.
 This latter rule is called the “four-eyes principle”.
 In this context, the goal of conformance checking is to determine if every execution of the purchase-to-pay process fulfills these and other compliance rules.

 Conformance Checking in Apromore